A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Introduction

-For optical follow-up to be feasible, the instrument field of view (FoV) must be matched to the containment region of the neutrino such that there is a high probability of capturing the neutrino source without becoming overwhelmed by false positives.
+For optical follow-up to be feasible, the instrument field of view (FoV) must be matched to the solid angle on the sky containing the neutrino in 90\% of cases (the 90\% confidence-level containment region) such that there is a high probability of capturing the neutrino source without becoming overwhelmed by false positives.
 The median angular resolution for neutrinos detected by IceCube with energies above 100 TeV is less than 1 degree \citep[]{0004-637X-835-2-151}.
 In addition, the neutrino emission from CC SNe is expected to follow the cosmic star-formation rate, in which case the majority of neutrinos detected at the Earth would be produced by distant sources \citep[]{Strigari:2005}.
 Therefore, the instrument must also reach an imaging depth sufficient for observing the faint optical signal of the distant CC SNe.
 This scenario has motivated several optical follow-up efforts, including programs with the Robotic Optical Transient Search Experiment (ROTSE) and the Palomar Transient Factory (PTF) that reach typical limiting magnitudes of 17 and 21, respectively \citep[]{0004-637X-811-1-52, refId0}.
-The most recent optical follow-up was performed by Pan-STARRS1 \citep[limiting magnitude $\sim22.5$,][]{Kankare:2019} in which all transient sources found near five IceCube alerts were found to have no plausible evidence for association with the alerts.
+The most recent optical follow-up was performed by Pan-STARRS1 \citep[limiting magnitude $\sim22.5$,][]{Kankare:2019} in which none of the transient sources found close in direction to five IceCube alerts had convincing evidence for an association.
 One plausible explanation for the lack of neutrino candidates found by these studies is low sensitivity to faint, distant objects.
-We elaborate on the need for deep imaging in \secref{discussion}, and one of the primary goals of this work is to quantify the sensitivity of optical follow-up campaigns to a TeV-PeV neutrino-emitting CC SNe.
+We elaborate on the need for deep imaging in \secref{discussion}.
+One of the primary goals of this work is to quantify the sensitivity of optical follow-up campaigns to a TeV-PeV neutrino-emitting CC SNe.
 In this work, we present the deepest optical follow-up to date of IceCube alerts and go beyond the scope of previous studies by characterizing the sensitivity of our follow-up campaign via a maximum likelihood analysis of SNe simulations.